contentful/gallery-app-android/README.md

 - Create a space with the "Gallery" space template on [Contentful][1]
 - Clone this repo
-- Enter your Delivery API credentials in the **app/src/main/res/values/config.xml** file
+- Enter your Delivery API credentials in the [Const.java][const] file
 - \o/

 ## License